fluree/flurl/README.md

 `flurl [options] api-endpoint [request-data]`

- - api-endpoint should be a Fluree ledger API URL like http://localhost:8090/fdb/dbs
+ - api-endpoint should be a Fluree ledger API URL like `http://localhost:8090/fdb/dbs`
- - request-data is any data your request needs to send in EDN format (e.g. {:select ["*"] :from "_user"})
+ - request-data is any data your request needs to send in EDN format (e.g. `{:select ["*"] :from "_user"}`)

-Options:
+### Options
-  -d, --debug                               Turn on debugging output -h, --help                                Print this message -s, --sign                                Enable request signing -k, --private-key KEY  ./private-key.txt  Provide a private key or file containing one to sign requests with
+ - -d, --debug                               Turn on debugging output
+ - -h, --help                                Print this message
+ - -s, --sign                                Enable request signing
+ - -k, --private-key KEY  ./private-key.txt  Provide a private key or file containing one to sign requests with